Do you want to improve your brain power?

 Eggs are one of the best sources for choline, a brain nutrient that is essential in helping to form neurotransmitters (which help mood and mental function).

 Choline also plays an important role in protecting memory.

 It does this by increasing blood flow into the brain which brings with it oxygen and glucose needed for brain function.

 When it comes to its nootropic content, eggs also contain Vitamin D which is a steroid hormone that enhances mood and memory by increasing neurotransmitter activity in the hippocampus (the part of the brain responsible for memories).

 It has been shown that low levels of vitamin d can lead to poor memory as well as depression.

-Eggs are a superfood that contain almost all of the brain boosting nootropics that you need.
+Eggs are a superfood that contains almost all of the brain-boosting nootropics that you need.